Making Habits Stick

 Changing methods is a comparatively lower effort, but you won’t feel the results as quickly: 1,000 miles a single step at a time.
 You’ll just look up from your routine and notice you’ve accomplished something spectacular.

-Plus, there’s a much lower risk of a relapse later than most other approaches.
+Plus, there’s a much lower risk of a relapse later than with most other approaches.
 Easing slowly into something won’t create a shock, but it’s pretty jarring to see yourself doing what Old You did once you’ve tempered yourself a bit.

 Finding Cravings